How to Create an Event RSVP Form Online

 Evites, webpages and animated invitations are being used more and more as a beautiful and cost effective way of inviting loved ones to special events.
 However, how does one keep track of all the information and communication, that traditional paper RSVPs used to do?

-Motion Stamp creates stunning animated invitations and conveniently hosts these on private webpages, delighting your guests.
-We have found Google Forms provides an elegant and efficient solution to receiving and collating RSVP information from all your guests, all while being completely free.
+Is it possible to use Google Forms for a Wedding RSVP?
+Yes, we have found Google Forms provides an elegant and efficient solution to receiving and collating RSVP information from all your guests, all while being completely free.
 So even the most simple or complex of events can be well organised.

 All you need to do is login into your google account, and you can create an RSVP form tailored perfectly to your event.
+However, if you wish to consider other paid options, read about our top RSVP builder suggestions.

 Motion Stamp can then add the link to the RSVP form that you have created, directly into your animated invitation web page.
 Making your guest’s invitation experience flowing and cohesive.